View courses in

 MET UA 503: Housing and Community Development

 Surveys the factors affecting supply and price of urban housing.
 Examines federal, state, and municipal programs, as well as future policy options, from the standpoint of housing quality and community development goals.
 Analysis of selected international comparative experience.

 Various factors affecting location, construction, financing, and marketing of real estate in metropolitan areas.
 Studies the relationship of public policy to the activities of the private sector, market analysis techniques, evaluation of development projects, and problems of real estate investment.

 MET UA 509: Public Finance and Urban Infrastructure

 Economic, social, and political aspects of state and local government finances.
 Theory of public finance; revenues, expenditures, and survey of budgetary processes.
 Planning techniques in capital budgeting and other finance activities.
 Selected issues: debt, user fees, property taxes, and incentives.

 MET UA 510: Selected Topics in Urban Affairs

 UA510 is the designation for "Special Topics in Planning".
 The subject matter for UA510 courses changes from semester to semester, and more than one UA510 can be offered in a given semester.
-For course descriptions, please contact the Department or the Graduate Student Advisor.
+The Fall 2020 offerings are listed below.

-MET UA 515: History and Theory of Urban Planning
+MET UA 515: History, Theory and Planning Practice

 History, concepts, and methods of contemporary urban and regional planning practice.
 Governmental, nonprofit, and private settings of professional planning; plans, research, and policy development; uses and implementation of planning.
 Political analysis of planning issues, such as comprehensiveness, public interest, advocacy, negotiation, and future orientation.
 Case materials drawn from redevelopment, growth management, land use conflicts, and service delivery.